Inference in clustered IV models with many and weak instruments: Cluster jackknife AR

 After rescaling and under certain assumptions, \citet{crudu2021inference} and \citet{mikusheva2021inference} then show that \citepos{chao2012asymptotic} central limit theorem can be applied to their jackknife AR statistic, such that it converges as

 where $V_{J}(\bs\beta)=\var(\bs\varepsilon(\bs\beta)'\dot{\bs P}_{Z}\bs \varepsilon(\bs\beta)/\sqrt{k}|\bs Z)$.

-When the data are clustered not only the terms involving squares of the errors have non-zero expectation, but any product of errors within the same cluster.
+To extend to jackknife AR to clustered data, note that when the data are clustered not only the terms involving squares of the errors have non-zero expectation, but any product of errors within the same cluster.
 Hence, to centre the AR statistic it is no longer sufficient to remove only the squares of the errors.
 Rather, all products of errors within a cluster need to be removed.

 I remove all these terms by a cluster jackknife, which sets blocks on the diagonal of $\bs P_{Z}$ to zero, and that can be written more succinctly by introducing the following notation.
 For given cluster structure and any $n\times n$ matrix $\bs A$, let $\bs B_{A}$ be the $n\times n$ block diagonal matrix with on its diagonal the blocks $\bs A_{[g,g]}$, $g=1,\dots,G$.
 Also, denote $\ddot{\bs A}=\bs A-\bs B_{A}$ for the matrix with the blocks on its diagonal set to zero.
-For later purposes I also define for any $\bs v\in\R^n$ the $n\times G$ matrix $\bs B_{v}$ which in column $g$ has on the rows corresponding to $[g]$ the entries of $\bs v_{[g]}$ and zeroes elsewhere.

 Using this notation I have that $\bs\varepsilon(\bs\beta_0)'\ddot{\bs P}_{Z}\bs\varepsilon(\bs\beta_0)/k$ is centred at zero.
 I need the following assumption to derive its distribution.